AliFahmy/Twerlo/README.md

 # Getting Started with English Test

+## Docker Compose Steps

+- Build Server and Client images using :
+- run inside client dir
+### docker build -f Dockerfile -t client .
+- run inside server dir
+### docker build -f Dockerfile -t server .

+- in the main dir run :

+### docker compose up

+- server runs on port 5000
+- client runs on port 3000

 ## BACKEND (SERVER)
-## Available Scripts in Server and how to Run
+### Available Scripts in Server and how to Run

 Before starting the server make sure to install the needed packages using: